 We understand our clients’ needs to discretion at all times.
 We will never release client details to any third party, unless we are legally required to do so, by order of a court.

 All our managers are experienced and trained to maintain a high level of client privacy.
 All the customer/manager conversations are fully confidential.
 Our masseuses are not only skilled but discreet.
 If you feel your confidentiality has been breached by one of our masseuses or managers, or that they have acted in a manner causing you embarrassment, please contacts us immediately.
-We do not accept unprofessional behaviour from our masseuses or managers.
+We do not accept unprofessional behavior from our masseuses or managers.

 Protecting our masseuses

 The safety of our masseuses is vital.
 We expect our clients to treat our masseuses with respect and courtesy.
-Should a client breach our respectful behaviour policy, they will be barred from the parlor.
+Should a client breach our respectful behavior policy, they will be barred from the parlor.

 If you have any service complaint, we will process it using our internal complaints policy and you are welcome again to contact us and be assured, we do take all complaints with the utmost seriousness.